Skip to Main Content

 clipboard icon

 Isotretinoin is a type of medicine called a retinoid.
 It acts on specific receptors of the cell nucleus to control cell growth.
-Isotretinoin may be used as a chemotherapy to treat certain types of cancer such as neuroblastoma.
-It is usually used as a treatment for severe acne.
+Isotretinoin may be used as a chemotherapy to treat certain types of cancer, such as neuroblastoma.
+It is often used as a treatment for severe acne.

 Although retinoids are related to vitamin A (retinol), the actions are very different.
 It is important to follow the care team’s instructions and warnings when using a retinoid drug.